ChrisLegg/overtime-app/README.md

 - Email summary to managers for approval
 - Needs to be documented if employee did not log overtime

-##UI:
-- x Bootstrap -> formatting
-- x Icons from Glyphicons
-- x Update the styles for forms

 ## TODOS:
-- Integrate validation for phone attr in User:
-  # No spaces or Dashes
-  # All characters to be a number
-  # Exactly 10 characters